open-contracting/cardinal-rs/README.md

           The path to the file (or "-" for standard input), in which each line is JSON text

 Options:
+  -s, --settings <SETTINGS>
+          The path to the settings file

   -v, --verbose...
           Increase verbosity